AndreaLecuona/Complete_2020_Web_Development_Bootcamp/README.md

 Made with love, dedication and lots of coffee

-## This are a few of them.
+## These are a few of them.
 Take a look!

 ### Bigger projects: